Kiren Vyas: From pharmacy to Pilgrims’ Walk and Talk Volunteer

 Fiona Dobson, Ward Support Volunteer at Pilgrims Hospices

-“I’m paying for my own trip because I didn’t want any of the fundraising to go towards costs – I want every penny raised to support the care Pilgrims offers,” Fiona explained.
+“I paid for the trip myself because I didn’t want any of the fundraising to go towards costs – I wanted every penny raised to support the care Pilgrims offers,” Fiona said.

-Fiona’s relationship with Pilgrims spans nearly four decades.
-She began her nursing career at the hospice in 1986, working alongside well-known figures in the team such as Annie Hogben.
-Over the years, she went on to become a district nurse, a practice nurse, and continues to do freelance vaccination work.
+Fiona’s connection to Pilgrims spans nearly 40 years.
+She began her nursing career at the hospice in 1986 and has worked as a district nurse, practice nurse, and still does freelance vaccination work.

-“I started my career here, and I’d like to finish it here too,” she said.
-“Volunteering on the ward once a week means a lot to me – it’s special.
+“I started my career here, and I’d like to finish it here too.
+Volunteering on the ward once a week means a lot – it’s special.
 I love it.”

-Fiona has seen first-hand the importance of hospice care, having lost her dad at Pilgrims 20 years ago, a close friend in 2020, and her husband’s brother in December last year.
+Fiona has experienced the value of hospice care personally, having lost her dad at Pilgrims, a close friend, and her husband’s brother more recently.

-“The care is so much more than the beds on the ward – it’s the ongoing support for families, friends, and the counselling services too.
-That support makes all the difference.”
+“It’s more than the beds – it’s the support for families, friends, and the counselling.
+That makes all the difference.”

-An experienced hillwalker and climber, Fiona has tackled a host of impressive challenges, including the Yorkshire Three Peaks, parts of the Alps and Pyrenees, and 50 Scottish “Fionas” – lesser-known peaks once referred to as Grahams – as well as a number of Munros and Corbetts.
+An experienced hillwalker, Fiona had already tackled the Yorkshire Three Peaks, parts of the Alps and Pyrenees, and over 50 Scottish “Fionas” – lesser-known peaks once called Grahams – plus several Munros and Corbetts.

-“There are often no paths on the Fionas – it’s really rough terrain, but that’s what I love.
-This Kilimanjaro challenge will take it to a whole new level.”
+“There are often no paths on the Fionas – it’s rough terrain, but that’s what I love.
+Kilimanjaro took it to a new level.”

-Her preparation for Kilimanjaro is well underway.
-Fiona trains regularly by running the hilly paths of the Kent Downs, walking, doing yoga, going to the gym, and taking part in cycling events – including Pilgrims’ Cycle Challenge.
+She trained hard for the challenge, running the Kent Downs, doing yoga, gym sessions, and cycling events – including Pilgrims’ Cycle Challenge.

-“I did the 50-mile route just a few weeks ago,” she said.
-“It was really windy this year with a big headwind – one of the hardest yet, and I’ve done it a few times!
-I only found out recently that a photo of me from the 2017 event is on the side of one of the Pilgrims vans!”
+“I did the 50-mile route a few weeks before the climb.
+It was windy – one of the toughest yet!
+I only recently found out a photo of me from the 2017 event is on a Pilgrims van!”

 Fiona Dobson 2